shreyapande1/Python/README.md

 The aim for this was to create an application in Python to access the database.
 It is done using “PyMySQL” interface and then using the “mysql-connector-python” drivers

+# Readme for Data Cleaning File

+The aim is to clean the provided xlsx file of FBI Uniform Crime Reporting Analysis dataset